New Cadet Welcome and basic instructions

 Company Drill/Drop nights

-Drill and drop times may vary, be sure to verify times on the events calendar (times in Eastern Time) or on the company information tab.
+Drill and drop times vary, be sure to verify times on the events calendar (times are in Eastern Time)

 Check the Events Calendar